-^{} Please note that on Wednesday 23 October 2019 the bodies of 39 Vietnamese nationals were discovered in a lorry trailer in Grays.
+\ Please note that on Wednesday 23 October 2019 the bodies of 39 Vietnamese nationals were discovered in a lorry trailer in Grays.
 This tragic incident is reflected in the Homicide numbers.
-This has created a statistical exception, and at this time will impact the solve rate.

 4.0 Current Work and Performance

 The table below shows Essex's priority areas against performance (based on iQuanta data).